Jieqianyu/ImageClassification/README.md

 # ImageClassification
-Template for image classification with pytorch
+Template for image classification with pytorch.